-All major behaviours are to be directly dealt with by a member of the Leadership Team.
+All major behaviours are to be directly dealt with by a member of the Leadership Team, in consultation with the classroom teacher.
 Parent communication is to be handled by a member of the Leadership Team.

 St Clare's MTSS-E Team